SHubhamanjk/Chat-Application-Using-WebSockets/README.md

-# Learning About WebSockets - Real-Time Chat Application
+# Chat Application Using WebSockets (Learning WebSockets and Integration with Existing FastAPI Endpoints)

-A real-time chat application built to learn and understand WebSocket communication, asynchronous Python programming, and full-stack development.
+A real-time chat application built to learn and understand WebSocket communication and how to seamlessly integrate it with existing FastAPI REST endpoints.

 ## 📚 Learning Goals